-For a list of recent changes to this topic, see Change history.
+For a list of recent changes to this article, see Change history.

 - To administer Folder Redirection, you must be signed in as a member of the Domain Administrators security group, the Enterprise Administrators security group, or the Group Policy Creator Owners security group.

-- A computer must be available with Group Policy Management and Active Directory Administration Center installed.
+- A computer must be available that has Group Policy Management and Active Directory Administration Center installed.

 - If the file share uses DFS Namespaces, the DFS folders (links) must have a single target to prevent users from making conflicting edits on different servers.